braze-inc/braze-docs/_docs/_partners/message_personalization/location/accuweather.md

 # AccuWeather

-{:.subintro}
-[AccuWeather](https://www.accuweather.com/) is a media company that provides weather forecasting services worldwide.
+> [AccuWeather](https://www.accuweather.com/) is a media company that provides weather forecasting services worldwide.
 With AccuWeather, you can enrich and personalize your marketing campaigns, as well as automate translations through the use of Braze [Connected Content][60].

 ## Prerequisites